Thomas-Walker-Lynch/DA2X/README.md

 ## Array Usage

-  Either manually instantiate the `TM2x` struct statically, or dynamically.
+  1. Manually instantiate a `TM2x` struct statically, or dynamically.
 Then use `TM2x_init` on the instance.
 When finished with the instance call `TM2x_data_dealloc` to release the heap data.
+If the TM2x struct was manually instatiated on the heap, free it.

-  Or, alternatively, use the macro `TM2x_Make` to statically allocate and initialize in one step, or call `TM2x_alloc` to make a `TM2x` struct instance on the heap and ot initialize it.
-The use `TM2x_dealloc` to free the data array and the `TM2x` struct.
+  2. Use the macro `TM2x_Make` to statically allocate and initialize in one step.
+When finished with the instance call `TM2x_data_dealloc` to release the heap data.

+  3. Call `TM2x_alloc` to make a `TM2x` struct instance on the heap and to initialize it all in one step.
+When finished call `TM2x_dealloc` to free both the data array and the `TM2x` struct.

   Note the example usage in the test files.